anantk2006/vytal/docs/source/api.rst

    Detects fixations in eye tracking data using a dispersion-based algorithm.
 Fixations are identified as periods where the gaze remains within a defined spatial threshold for a minimum time.

-   :param data (List[Dict]): Eye tracking data with each entry containing:
+   :param data: (List[Dict]) Eye tracking data with each entry containing:
             - 'time' (float): Timestamp in milliseconds.
             - 'POG_x' (float): Gaze position X-coordinate.
             - 'POG_y' (float): Gaze position Y-coordinate.